AmeriCU Syracuse Arts & Crafts Festival

-This event is made possible, in part, by a grant through New York State Senator John A. DeFrancisco and a Tier Three Project Support Grant through Onondaga County, administered by CNY Central.
+This event is made possible, in part, by a grant through New York State Senator John A. DeFrancisco and a Tier Three Project Support Grant through Onondaga County, administered by CNY Arts.

 Contemporary Arts & Crafts

 The festival presents an exceptionally wide selection of contemporary arts and crafts, ranging from functional to decorative boths.
 2- and 3-dimensional works will be featured including ceramics, fabric and fiber, glass, jewelry, leather, metal, wood, painting, graphics, drawing, sculpture, and photography.
 Exhibitors participate from over 30 states and 4 countries.